-D 8.
-List any other application requirements specific to transfer applicants: D7 .
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.5-3.0 (on a 4.0 scale): 2.5
+D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): Depending on number of college credits D7 .
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): Depending on number of college credits D8 .
+List any other application requirements specific to transfer applicants: